drewm27/speakerrankings/index.md

 Also, don't be afraid to choose a speaker that isn't #1, there's a lot of great sounding speakers at the top of the rankings.

+Feel free to share this on Reddit or anywhere people could find it useful, thanks!

 ### Top Recommended speakers

 - [The Best Portable Bluetooth Speakers](/top-recommended/)